MiguelGillesIT/IVOIRJOB/README.md

 ```
 composer update
 ```
+4. Create a .env file, copy entirely the .env.example file and update database name,
-4. Create database **IVOIRJOB**.
+5. Create database **IVOIRJOB**.

-5. Then run the following command to create tables.
+6. Then run the following command to create tables.

 ```
 php artisan migrate
 ```

-6. Fill the database by uploading IVOIRJOB.sql  in **IVOIRJOB** database.
+7. Fill the database by uploading IVOIRJOB.sql  in **IVOIRJOB** database.
 The file is available in root directory of the project.

 ## USAGE
 * Log yourself after filling  **userbiblio** table specifically e-mail,password and created time fields.
 The password must be hashed with bcrypt algorithm.
 Use the following link to hash the password [Bcrypt.online](https://bcrypt.online/).